revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

     8: "EXIT"
 ```

-After having all of this information it is now time to construct our gameplan for how we can generate the proper opcodes to assemble that will yield us the flag.
+After having all of this information it is now time to construct our gameplan for how we can generate the proper opcodes to assemble what will yield us the flag.

 ## Game Plan